 3) Autism(ASD): This is neurological and is a spectrum disorder, and it means that your child may have different challenges and unique personality traits from high functioning where they need minimal support to severe autism where your child may be nonverbal, their social, communication, and repetitive behaviors may impair everyday life.
-THIS POST shares a mom's experience with homeschooling an autistic child.

 4) Dyscalculia: a math disorder, sometimes called “math dyslexia.
 It shows in the form of lack of number sense, difficulty learning basic math facts, understanding money or telling time.
 Children might also struggle with sequencing numbers and working out word problems.

 5) Dyslexia: Dyslexia is a disorder that affects reading, decoding letters and sounds are more difficult for someone with this diagnosis.
 You may have noticed a child with this reading challenge far behind others their age, difficulty in processing information, and having difficulty recognizing letters and matching them to the right sound.
-THIS POST shares a mom's experience with homeschooling a dyslexic child.

 6) Dyspraxia DCD (Developmental coordination disorder): a condition where your child’s movements are affected.
 It was long ago known as clumsy child syndrome.
 Children will display poor motor planning, have difficulty repeating and learning movements, perhaps be unable to tie shoes well past the “normal” age, be unable to catch a ball, run into walls, write illegibly, or developmental milestones may have been delayed.
 It may affect sports, writing, and simple motor planning.